Places in Harry Potter: Godric's Hollow

 Godric's Hollow is a fictional West Country wizarding village where Lily and James Potter lived with their infant son Harry.
-It has been a home to Albus Dumbledore, Bathilda Bagshot and Godric Gryffindor, after whom it was named.
+(Note: Attributed to multiple references:) It has been a home to Albus Dumbledore, Bathilda Bagshot and Godric Gryffindor, after whom it was named.
 At the centre of the village square is a war memorial that magically transforms into a monument to the Potter family.
 At the end of the main street are the remains of Harry's old home.
 In Deathly Hallows, Harry discovers that the Godric's Hollow cemetery where his parents are buried also contains the grave of Ignotus Peverell.